Inclusion and Welfare Team

 Welcome to our Inclusion and Welfare page, I am Miss Pellant and my role is Head of Inclusion and Welfare.
 I work closely with our SENCO Miss Minnett and your child’s teachers to track your child’s progress in school and organise extra support if your child is falling behind.
 This support may be provided by adults in school or specialists from outside of school such as Speech and Language Therapists, The Specialist Teaching Service, School Nurse, Pediatrician and educational psychologists.
 If you think your child may need additional support or you are worried about your child’s progress please talk to the class teacher or make an appointment with the office to see me.

 I monitor the children’s attendance at school and meet regularly with the Attendance Assistant and the School Liason Officer from Kent County Council to discuss any concerns.

 As part of my role I ensure that the children in and out of class who are having difficulties with behaviour, learning or emotional needs get the right support.

 Let me introduce my hardworking team of professionals that help make all of the above possible...

-As well as being a class teacher Miss Minnett is our Child In Care Coordinator, she ensures that Care plans across the school and case studies for key children are written and kept updated.
+Miss Minnett is our SENCo and Child In Care Coordinator, she ensures that Care plans across the school and case studies for key children are written and kept updated.
 In her SENCo role she is responsible for coaching teachers in key strategies to enable progress and success for our SEND children.
 She assists the class teachers in their provision maps, ensures the SEND provision in classes is of a high quality, writes EHC Plans, screens and assesses SEND children.